Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 For each additional X-carriage, you need to:

 * Define an additional axis to represent the carriage.
-You should use axes U, V and W in that order.
-So the second X carriage on an IDEX machine would use the U axis.
+In the examples that follow, the second X carriage on an IDEX machine is defined as the U axis.
-* Configure all the usual parameters for the additional axis (i.e. motors used, motor current, steps/mm, accelerations, speed, jerk, axis limits, endstop configuration, and homing files)
+* Configure all the usual parameters for the additional axis/axes (i.e. motors used, motor current, steps/mm, accelerations, speed, jerk, axis limits, endstop configuration, and homing files)
 * When defining tools on the second carriage, use the axis mapping facility to map the appropriate standard axis to the new axis (e.g. map the X axis to the U axis) or axes (e.g. map X to both X and U)
+* Have free endstop inputs to home the additional axes
 * Set up the tfree#.g files to home or park a carriage when you stop using it.

 A machine with 2 independent X carriages needs 4 axis motors and 2 extruder motors, total 6.
-As the Duet 2 WiFi and Duet 2 Ethernet have only 5 motor drivers, you will need to add a 6th stepper driver via the expansion connector.
-The easiest way is to use a Duex 2 or Duex 5 expansion board.
+As Duet 2 and Duet 3 Mini 5+ mainboards have only 5 motor drivers, you will need to add a 6th stepper driver.
+The easiest way is to use a [Duet 3 Expansion Mini 2+](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_Mini_2+) with the Duet 3 Mini 5+, a [DueX2 or DueX5](/Duet3D_hardware/Duet_2_family/DueX2_and_DueX5) for Duet 2 WiFi/Ethernet, or a [Dual Stepper Driver Expansion](/Duet3D_hardware/Duet_2_family/Dual_Stepper_Driver_Expansion_Module) for Duet 2 Maestro.
+Alternatively, see [Connecting external stepper and servo motor drivers](/User_manual/Connecting_hardware/Motors_connecting_external)

-**NOTE:** the U axis uses the E0 endstop input, and the V axis uses E1.

 # Creating new axes